One Charlotte Realty, Inc.

 Broker directives have immediate effect and are binding on all affiliated personnel.
 Continued affiliation constitutes acceptance of all updated policies, procedures, and Broker directives.

-All independent contractors, licensed brokers, provisional brokers, broker associates, assistants, and affiliated personnel acknowledge and agree that affiliation with One Charlotte Realty, Inc. constitutes automatic acceptance of this Policies & Procedures Manual and all current and future Brokerage policies, procedures, rules, standards, compliance requirements, and Broker-in-Charge directives.
+All independent contractors, licensed brokers, provisional brokers, broker associates, assistants, and affiliated personnel acknowledge and agree that affiliation with One Charlotte Realty, Inc. constitutes automatic acceptance of this Policies, Procedures & Office Policy Manual and all current and future Brokerage policies, procedures, rules, standards, compliance requirements, and Broker-in-Charge directives.

 No separate signature shall be required for enforceability.
 Continued affiliation with the Brokerage, use of Brokerage services, participation in transactions, receipt of compensation, representation of the Brokerage, access to Brokerage systems, use of Brokerage branding, or performance of any real estate activities under One Charlotte Realty, Inc. shall constitute full legal acceptance of and agreement to comply with this Manual.